yareva/ECG-Board-Dev/README.md

 # 🩺 ECG-Board-Dev

-An IoT health monitoring system that combines a custom ECG board with blood pressure monitoring and AI/ML analysis for home healthcare. *Currently in development.*
+An IoT health monitoring system that combines a custom ECG board with blood pressure monitoring and AI/ML analysis for home healthcare.

 ## Overview